gaboelmago/interview-api/README.md

 ## Git Hooks

-- This repo uses Husky to run `npm run lint` and `npm test` on every commit.
+- This repo uses a minimal `core.hooksPath` setup to run a pre-commit hook from `.githooks/`.
+- Local pre-commit runs: `npm run lint` and `npm run test:fast` (DB-free).
-- Hooks are installed automatically after `npm install` via the `prepare` script.
+- Hooks are configured automatically after `npm install` via the `prepare` script.
 - To bypass hooks intentionally: `git commit --no-verify`

 3. Install and run the API: